BuilderIO/mitosis/docs/gotchas.md

 ## Gotchas and limitations

+We have put together ESLint rules that will warn you when encountering these limitations (and many more).
+The rules themselves are a great source of documentation.
+Make sure to read up on them [here](../packages/eslint-plugin/docs/rules/)

 ### Defining variables with the same name as a state property will shadow it

 _Mitosis input_